theQRL/documentation/docs/Use/Wallet/Desktop/desktop-wallet.md

 <span>This document is in: <b>{frontMatter.docstatus}</b> status and needs additional input!</span>
 :::

-The QRL Desktop wallet provides users the ability to create new QRL wallets, open existing wallets from private keys *(Hexseed or Mnemonic)* or wallet files.
+The QRL Desktop wallet provides users the ability to create new QRL wallets, open existing wallets from private recovery keys *(Hexseed or Mnemonic)* or `wallet.json` files.

 The QRL Wallet is the main interaction point for most users to the QRL blockchain.
 This provides a portal and all of the tools to interact with the chain.